-Under the leadership of our MEC, Nomusa Dube-Ncube, we want to live up to our mantra: "We innovate
+Under the leadership of our MEC, Nomusa Dube-Ncube, we strive to live up to our mantra: "We innovate through smart planning".
+We can only achieve this if we work together as a unified, committed and passionate team that embraces change in order to achieve more with less.

-Ms. Nelisiwe Shezi
+Ms. Carol Coetzee

-Acting Head of Department: KZN Treasury
+Head of Department: KZN Treasury